 They affect your weight.
 For most people, losing extra pounds is the single most effective thing you can do to lower your risk for diabetes.
 Each pound you lose can cut risk of getting diabetes by 16%!
-Since carbs contribute calories, too many carbs in your diet can lead to weight gain.
+Since carbs contribute calories, too many carbs (even healthy carbs) in your diet can lead to weight gain.
 Reducing your carb intake (without increasing your fat and protein intake) helps you cut calories and lose weight.

 They affect your blood sugar.
 Carbohydrates from your diet lead to glucose in your blood.
 Dietary starches and sugars directly drive up blood sugar levels more than fat or protein do.
 Both the type and amount of carbohydrates are important.

 Should you low-carb it?
 Actually… Maybe, or maybe not.
 Research shows that there is no single best answer to how many carbs should you have per day.